 But there’s a catch.
 There’s no government funding to trial these new innovative and life-saving procedures.
 So that’s why the Foundation established the $15 million St Vincent’s Heart Lung Innovation Fund to support these crucial procedures.

 The Heart Lung Innovation Fund supports:

-- “Heart and Lungs in the Box” – a donor care system developed by researchers at St Vincent’s and abroad, which brings donor hearts and lungs back to life after they have stopped beating or breathing.
+- “Heart and Lungs in the Box” – a donor care system developed by researchers at St Vincent’s and abroad.
+This device brings donor hearts and lungs back to life after they have stopped beating or breathing.
 This is set to increase the number of heart and lung transplants by up to 30%.
 Each time the “Box” is used all the consumables inside need to be replaced, costing $50,000.